When school is out for the summer, many SJC Brooklyn students continue to enrich their minds — through internships, travels and new business ventures.

 Shah’s poem “Eraser” — a politically-motivated response to discrimination against people who identify as transgender — was published in Heavy Feather Review, a Kansas-based journal that publishes fiction, poetry, creative nonfiction, comics and hybrid work.
 His poem “Ten” — an exploration of grief, religion, family and identity that was based on his father’s death — was published in jubilat, a poetry and prose journal based at the University of Massachusetts, Amherst.

-“Ten” was part of Shah’s MFA thesis, working under Safina Sinclair, a professor in the SJC Brooklyn’s Writer’s Foundry.
+“Ten” was part of Shah’s MFA thesis, working under Safiya Sinclair, a guest lecturer in the SJC Brooklyn’s Writer’s Foundry.

 “Both poems were mostly written during down time at the SJC Brooklyn Academic Center, which is a truly wonderful space and resource to have available for students,” Shah said.